Lauricenia/Unit3_Repo/CRITERIAS/CRITERIA_A.md

 proposed solution:
 -----------------
 To solve my client's issue, I will develop an inventory for his clothes.
-The inventory will allow my client to record his clothes, each with their distinct description and also the location of these clothes.
-The only editable part will be the location section, which is the essencial part of the system.
-The moment the user records a piece of cloth, all the clothes will appear in a table with its description and will be set to the default location chosen by the client.
-To avoid complications all the clothes must really be placed in the default location.
-The default location allows the program to warn the user if the current location has not been changed back to it for a period of time of 24 hours.
-Each time the user enters a new location, it is added to the recently changed list which will be shown in one of the pages of the program to allow an easy reupdate of the location.
-The description of the clothes will be divided into type, brand and colour as asked by the client, this description will allow the client to differentiate the clothes recorded on the program.
+The inventory will allow my client to record his clothes, each with their distinct description and also their location.
+The inventory will be editable part and organized in tables.
+The tables display all the existing clothes items with its description which will be divided into type, brand and colour and its location as asked by the client and the last date of edit.
+This description will allow the client to differentiate the clothes recorded on the program.

+The user will be able to make changes to the tables and browse the existing data displayed on the table.
+The application will have a window that displays clothes that are not in the default location which in this case is the client"s wardrobe.
+Whenever the location is set to be the default, the item gets erased from this table and can only be found on the main records table.
+The main records table displays all the existing clothes items

 The inventory is a program based application.
 The main technologies associated with the program are Python and Qt designer, each of these tecnologies are freely available and their technical skills are managable.
 Python and Qt are both object-oriented, have a rich internet resource bank, and allow the development and building of graphical user interface GUI based desktop applications.
 Python is the programming language that we are currently learning in class and its interaction with Qt creator is a practical way of understanding classes.
 Python v2 and v3 has a set called PyQt able to generate Python code from Qt Designer, that also allows to add new GUI controls written in Python to Qt Designer[2].